 To the north and west from here is the former Jewish ghetto.
-While the name "ghetto" may imply negative connotations, for centuries it was an ethnic district that was not secluded from the rest of the city nor it was the only area where the local Jews lived (until the forced Nazi German relocation).
-Unfortunately large chunks of Vilnius ghetto were demolished by the Soviets in order to make large squares and wide streets such as Vokiečių street.
+While the name "ghetto" may imply negative connotations, for centuries it was an ethnic district that had not been secluded from the rest of the city nor it was the only area where the local Jews lived (until the forced Nazi German relocation).
+Unfortunately, large chunks of Vilnius ghetto were demolished by the Soviets in order to make large squares and wide streets such as Vokiečių street.
 Vilnius Great Synagogue and most other Jewish religious buildings were demolished as well in the 1950s.
 The only synagogue still operating is further away in Pylimo street next to a former Jewish hospital.
 Pylimo street marks the border between Old Town and New Town.

-To the south of Rotušės square lies the Aušros Vartų street leading to the last remaining gate of the city: the Gate of Dawn, also a site for religious piligrimage (a sacred miraculous painting of Virgin Mary adorns the gate and it is customary to make a sign of cross when passing through).
-Next to the Gate there are churches of three different Christian faiths: Russian Orthodox church and monastery of Holy Spirit, Roman Catholic church of Saint Theresa and Eastern Rite Catholic Church of Saint Trinity (imposing gate leads to its monastery).
+To the south of Rotušės square lies the Aušros Vartų street leading to the last remaining gate of the city: the Gate of Dawn, also a site for religious pilgrimage (a sacred miraculous painting of Virgin Mary adorns the gate and it is customary to make a sign of a cross when passing under).
+Next to the Gate, there are churches of three different Christian faiths: Russian Orthodox church and monastery of Holy Spirit, Roman Catholic church of Saint Theresa and Eastern Rite Catholic Church of Saint Trinity (an imposing gate leads to its monastery).

 Subačiaus street branches from Aušros vartų street.
 It passes the Artillery fortress.
-According to myths a basilisk used to live in nearby cellars.
-In the end of Subačiaus street there are two tall towers of the Missionary church not reopened since Soviet closure and a Holy Heart church that is closed as well.
+According to myths,a basilisk used to live in nearby cellars.
+At the end of the Subačiaus street, there are two tall towers of the Missionary church not reopened since Soviet closure and the Holy Heart church that is closed as well.
 Beyond it, you may enjoy great skyline views of the city.

 Pilies, Šv.
 Jono, Dominikonų and Trakų streets